FAQs

 Does the Company provide airport pick-up service?

-Of course, we provide airport pick-up service to our clients who have booked the trekking and tour packages.
-There is not any extra charge for this service.
-You need to provide your flight detail with the confirmed date.
+Of course, we provide airport pick-up service to clients who have booked trekking and tour packages.
+There is no extra charge for this service.
+Please provide your flight details and the confirmed date.

 I am planning a lodge trek in Nepal.
 What can I expect?

-Most of the trekking itineraries have lodges, so it is a popular method of trekking in Nepal.
-You sleep in a private room with choosing an able food menu during this trek.
+Most trekking itineraries include lodges, so this is a popular method of trekking in Nepal.
+During this trek, you sleep in a private room and choose from an extensive food menu.

 How long do we walk on an average day waking?

-You usually walk for 6-7 hours, a 10-15 km distance.
-If you are doing any high passes, you may have to walk 7-9 hours, and when you are trekking at a higher elevation, the waking hours will be shorter, like 3-4 hours per day.
+You usually walk for 6-7 hours over a 10-15 km distance.
+If you are doing any high passes, you may have to walk 7-9 hours.
+When you are trekking at a higher elevation, your waking hours will be shorter, like 3-4 hours per day.

 Who will be our guide?

-A local Nepalese guide with good English speaking and information guides you to the mountains who are the government license holder.
-For peak climbing, you will have a well-trained climbing guide (Sherpa) with technical knowledge and a climbing license, and for the city tours and heritage tours, you get a graduated tour guide license holder guide.
+A local Nepalese guide with good English and information guides you to the mountains, which are the government license holders.
+For peak climbing, you will have a well-trained climbing guide (Sherpa) with technical knowledge and a climbing license, and for city tours and heritage tours, you will get a graduated tour guide license holder guide.

 How cold will it be in the mountain?